-(4) Subject to the provisions of subsection (6) of this section, Director of Audit shall vacate his office when he attains the prescribed age.
+(3) Subject to the provisions of subsection (5) of this section, the Director of Audit shall vacate his office when he attains the prescribed age.

-(5) A person holding the office of Director of Audit may be remove from office only for inability to exercise the functions of his office (whether arising from infirmity of body or mind or any other cause or for misbehaviour and shall not be so removed except in accordance with the provisions of this section.
+(4) A person holding the office of Director of Audit may be removed from office only for inability to exercise the functions of his office (whether arising from infirmity of body or mind or any other cause) or for misbehaviour and shall not be removed except in accordance with the provisions of this section.